History of Education and Development in India

 However, in a setback, the Madras High Court invalidated the third communal order in the 1950 Champakam Dorairajan Case under Article 16, Clause (2) of the Constitution, a decision upheld by the Supreme Court.
 Periyar's protest prompted Prime Minister Nehru's Government to introduce Article 15, Clause (4) in 1951, allowing special arrangements for the educational advancement of socially backward classes.
 This development laid the foundation for the quota system in Tamil Nadu, beginning with reservations of 15% for SC/STs, 25% for BCs, and 60% for OCs.
 Subsequently, various Chief Ministers adjusted it to 69%, safeguarding these provisions from legal challenges through appropriate legislation.

 In 1924, the Justice Party Government established the Staff Selection Board (SSB) to appoint Government employees using the roster system.
-This system ensured representation for different categories within a cadre based on specified percentages.
+This system ensured representation for different categories within each cadre based on specified percentages.
 The SSB later transformed into the present-day Tamil Nadu Public Service Commission (TNPSC).

 // Modified Scheme of Elementary Education //